szigmon/openshift-dpf/docs/cluster-creation.md

 > **Note:** Missing the `virt-install` package will cause VM creation to fail with "nohup: failed to run command 'virt-install': No such file or directory".

+## Prerequisite: DNS or /etc/hosts Configuration

+Before starting cluster installation, you must ensure that your workstation or jump host can resolve the OpenShift API and ingress endpoints:

+- `api.<CLUSTER_NAME>.<BASE_DOMAIN>` → `API_VIP`
+- `*.apps.<CLUSTER_NAME>.<BASE_DOMAIN>` → `INGRESS_VIP`

+**You have two options:**

+1. **DNS:**
+   - Configure DNS records for both endpoints as described in the prerequisites.
+   - This is the recommended and production-ready approach.
+2. **/etc/hosts:**
+   - If you do not have DNS, you can add entries to `/etc/hosts` on your machine.
+   - You can automate this with:
+     ```bash
+     make update-etc-hosts
+     ```
+   - This will add the API endpoint automatically.
+For application routes, you must add each required FQDN manually (wildcards are not supported in /etc/hosts).

+> **Note:** These records must be in place before running any cluster installation commands, or the installation and access to the cluster will fail.

 ## Deployment Process

 ### 1. Prepare Environment (5 minutes)